 - 1 teaspoon vanilla extract

-- 1 cup chopped toasted walnuts optional
+- 1 cup chopped toasted walnuts, chocolate chips, or other mix-ins optional

-- Preheat the oven to 320°F/160°C (350°F/175°C for light metal pans) and grease or line a 9-inch loaf pan.
+- Preheat the oven to 320°F (160°C) for dark metal pans or 350°F (175°C) for light metal pans.
+Grease and line a 9-inch loaf pan with parchment paper.

 - In a large bowl, cream together softened butter and sugar.
 Add the eggs, banana, yogurt, milk, and vanilla and mix until combined.